-The skin is the body’s largest organ.
-A burn is an injury to this organ, the skin.
+Skin is the body’s largest organ.
+A burn is an injury to this organ.
 Burn treatments vary based on the severity of the injury.

 A third degree, or full thickness, burn is the most severe and destroys the deep layers of the skin.
 This can lead to numb skin and white or blackened skin.